Police Academy 6: City Under Siege: Production

-Police Academy 6: City Under Siege was filmed entirely in Los Angeles, California.
+Police Academy 6: City Under Siege was filmed in Los Angeles, California.

 Reception

 Critical response

-On Rotten Tomatoes, the film has a 0% rating based on 7 reviews.
+On Rotten Tomatoes, the film has a 0% rating based on nine reviews, just like its two most recent predecessors.
 On Metacritic, the film has a score of 16% based on reviews from 8 critics, indicating "Overwhelming dislike".
 Audiences polled by CinemaScore gave the film a grade B−.

 Pete Hammond in Leonard Maltin's Movie Guide gave Police Academy 6: City Under Siege a BOMB rating, writing that "This entry is only—repeat only—for those who thought Police Academy 5 was robbed at Oscar time".
 The DVD/Video Guide by Mick Martin and Marsha Porter gave the first two Police Academy films 2 stars out of 5; and each subsequent film received a Turkey (their lowest score).
+Chris Hicks of the Deseret News observed that "No. 6 has a bit less emphasis on vulgarity, indicating that the filmmakers know where their primary audience is—in grade school."

 Variety wrote: "Director Peter Bonerz and writer Stephen J. Curwick (the latter taking his second Academy shift) both cut their teeth on TV sitcoms, and it shows.
 Rarely has a film cried out so desperately for a laughtrack."

 Richard Harrington of The Washington Post wrote: "In Police Academy 6: City Under Siege, the humor (kind word, that one) vacillates between the soporific and the moronic."